mpokrass/Personality-notes/psych-356.md

 People with this allele are more likely to have conduct disorders, especially if they are in stressful environments.
 Gene-environment interaction.

-Aggresion/sensation seeking are both approach motivated.
+Aggression/sensation seeking are both approach motivated.

-### Amygdala: Atention to + and - cues
+### Amygdala: Attention to + and - cues

 fMRI study, sends magnetic (highly) impulses into brain that interact with oxygen molecules and make them visible to a scanner.
 Where there is more oxygen, there is more blood.